Wednesday, 7th of December 2011

 Sunday, 20th of November started off very very foggy and we were looking forward to a nice Sunday Roast later in the day.
 The night before Jeff and I watched ‘Elite Troop’ (Tropa de Elite) and Aphex had been sitting on my lap, as I relaxed on the beanbag.
 She was there for ages, something she hadn’t done for a while, she was becoming more settled again after the kittens our other cat had been nursing had left.

 Sometime during late morning Jeff’s phone rang.
-Daniel answered it, but the call dropped.
-The phone rang again, and Daniel answered, it was for Jeff.
 I heard him saying ‘yes, she’s our cat, what happened to her?’ and I knew something bad had happened.
 The call was from the emergency vets in Streatham.
 Someone called an RSPCA ambulance, she had been hit, but was alive.
-So we all jumped in the car and went to see her, remembering to bring the insurance docs with us.
+We all jumped in the car and went to see her, remembering to bring the insurance docs with us.

 When we got there, we were asked by the vet if we had insurance – he seemed relieved to hear that we did.
 And also that Aphex was chipped.
 They just scanned her when she arrived and were able to call Jeff there and then.
 So there we were and there she was…